AshleySetter/optoanalysis/README.md

 [![Documentation Status](https://readthedocs.org/projects/datahandling/badge/?version=latest)](http://datahandling.readthedocs.org/en/latest/?badge=latest)
 [![PyPI version](https://badge.fury.io/py/datahandling.svg)](https://badge.fury.io/py/datahandling)

-# DataHandling
+# optoanalysis
-Matterwave group data handling library
+Matterwave group data analysis library.

-This is the datahandling package developed primarily by [Ashley Setter](http://cmg.soton.ac.uk/people/ajs3g11/) of the [Quantum Nanophysics and Matter Wave Interferometry group](http://phyweb.phys.soton.ac.uk/matterwave/html/index.html) headed up by Prof. Hendrik Ulbricht at Southampton University in the UK.
+This is the optoanalysis package developed primarily by [Ashley Setter](http://cmg.soton.ac.uk/people/ajs3g11/) of the [Quantum Nanophysics and Matter Wave Interferometry group](http://phyweb.phys.soton.ac.uk/matterwave/html/index.html) headed up by Prof. Hendrik Ulbricht at Southampton University in the UK.

 The thermo module of this package was developed mainly by [Markus Rademacher](https://www.linkedin.com/in/markusrademacher/) of the University of Vienna in Austria, who works in the [group of Markus Aspelmeyer and Nikolai Kiesel](http://aspelmeyer.quantum.at/).